treetoplearning/Taproot/0_Template.md

 Above all, the Backwards Design philosophy prioritizes that instructors teach with the **desired learning outcome in mind**, rather than attempting to simply cover a wide range of concepts.
 Instruct with the intention of the student being able to perform a skill at the end rather than attempting to cover a laundry list of content.

-## Philosophy
+## Introduction

-Always be sure to greet the student before beginning content.
+The introduction section will always include housekeeping information as well as basic topics to help make conversation with your student.
+This portion will always be addressed to the instructor and may often include points of emphasis for the lesson.

 ## **Phase One: Objectives**